 - Garlic is believed to originate from Middle Asia but the true location isn’t clear.

 - In China it is considered a heating plant which places it in the yang category of foods.
-They used medicinally in many different ways and even used it in treating depression.
+They used medicine in many different ways and even used it in treating depression.

 - Garlic is believed to be the first plant to be cultivated by humans.